-Here is a breakdown of the things you need to do to protect your chances of getting a fair monetary compensation:
+Here is a breakdown of the things you need to do to protect your chances of getting fair monetary compensation:

 The first thing you need to do is ensure that you and other injured persons receive emergency medical attention.
 You should call an ambulance and the law enforcement authorities to investigate the crash.
-Do not leave the accident scene until the police arrives, unless you need to be taken to hospital.
+Do not leave the accident scene until the police arrive unless you need to be taken to the hospital.